 “Annulments” in Colorado – What They Are, and What They Aren’t

-One of the most commonly misunderstood areas of family law is easily annulments, or what are formally known as “declarations of invalidity” in Colorado.
-While in certain circumstances Colorado law allows marriages to be annulled, or invalidated from the start, those circumstances are more limited than most people realize.
+One of the most commonly misunderstood areas of family law in Colorado is annulments, or what are formally known as “declarations of invalidity.”
+While in certain circumstances Colorado law allows marriages to be annulled, or invalidated from the start, those circumstances are much more limited than most people realize and the effects of an annulment are equally misunderstood.

 The purpose of this article is to clarify what an annulment is, when a marriage can (and can’t) be annulled, and what the practical differences are between an annulment and a more standard dissolution of marriage.